phoneboy/phoneboy.github.io/_posts/2016-03-04-who-ll-stop-the-evaders.md

 The [HTTP Evader](http://noxxi.de/research/http-evader.html) test suite demonstrates techniques that can be used to bypass detection by various inline security tools.
 Specifically it uses HTTP in unique ways to obfuscate malicious code so it can not be detected by a security gateway.
 The "malicious" code, in this case, is the EICAR virus, which any antivirus or antimalware scanner will detect.
 With a more malicious payload, these same techniques could easily result in a malware-infected endpoint.

 HTTP Evader should not be confused with the well-known Evader tool originally released by Stonesoft.
+It seems to have disappeared from the Internet, but [I have a copy of it here](https://drive.google.com/open?id=0B__UyP21zv4NUTYyNHREMGdJSTQ).
 Both tools operates on similar principles, though the focus of the Stonesoft/McAfee tool is far broader than HTTP traffic.
 Perhaps the reason one tool was confused for the other stems from the fact that **both** tools were used to demonstrate bypasses in Palo Alto Networks gear (as well as others).

 The Stonesoft tool uses techniques noted by the SANS Institute in a whitepaper called [Beating the IPS](https://www.sans.org/reading-room/whitepapers/intrusion/beating-ips-34137).
 At the time this video was produced, Palo Alto Networks was vulnerable to these issues.
 As of Version 549 of their Application and Threat Content, **a full three years** after the SANS Institute paper was published, these issues are finally fixed.